omaralvarez/omaralvarez.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Omar A. Mures is a professor at Universidad da Coruña.
-His research interests include distributed Artificial Intelligence, Computer Vision and Computer Graphics.
+Omar A. Mures is an Instructor at Universidade da Coruña.
+His research interests include Artificial Intelligence, Computer Vision and Computer Graphics.
 {style="text-align: justify;"}